IBMDeveloperBNL/hlfabric-lab/README.md

 The deployment takes a couple of minutes to complete, so you might want to move on to [Part 2](#2-build-the-business-service) and start the creation of your business service and return later to complete the setup of your frontend.

-Once the deployment is successfully completed, visit the app URL by clicking (1) on the image below.
+Once the deployment is successfully completed, visit the app URL by clicking on the 'Visit App URL' (1) on the image below.

 ![](./images/05-nodered-3.png)

 Next, complete the Node-RED initial set-up wizard.
 Click Next on the first screen and choose a userid/password on the second one to secure your Node-RED environment.
-Click Next (2) and Next again to go to the final overview page of the wizard.
+Click Next (1) and Next again to go to the final overview page of the wizard.
 Click Finish to complete it.

 ![](./images/06-nodered-4.png)